-During the period ending June 30, 2012, the Company was focused on completion of its Stage 2 drilling program.
+During the year ending December 31, 2012, the Company was focused on completion of its Stage 2 drilling program.
 This was designed to complement the 13 hole, 2,000 meter Stage 1 drilling program and systematic channel sampling completed in 2011.
 Drilling focused on an area measuring approximately 350 by 100 metres comprising rare earth enriched carbonatite, carbonatite breccia and fenite lithologies, largely exposed at surface.
 A total of 25 holes were completed in Stage 2 for a total of approximately 4,860 metres to a maximum vertical depth of approximately 350 metres.
-All samples from Stage 2 drilling were delivered to Intertek-Genalysis Laboratories for assaying, and the results of 15 holes have been announced to date.